 In comparison to the Omega, Breitling’s Superocean range is a far more agricultural collection.
 You won’t find any fancy new alloys or molten gold liquids here, and a chronograph with a date function is as complicated as it gets.
 You don’t even get a helium escape valve on every model, and it is only found on those rated to 1,000m and deeper.

 What you get instead (for the most part) is some good old fashioned Breitling machismo.
-26 out of the 29-strong collection are forged from stainless steel, five of those are DLC-coated a manly matte black, with one of them given a splash of red gold to the bezel – just about the only concession to a touch of opulence.
-The remaining three examples all have 48mm titanium cases, again with a black DLC coating.
+Most of the collection is forged from stainless steel, with a handful of those being DLC-coated a manly matte black, with one of them given a splash of red gold to the bezel – just about the only concession to a touch of opulence.
+The remaining examples all have 48mm titanium cases, again with a black DLC coating.

 Breitling Superocean Vs. Omega Planet Ocean 600M: Aesthetics

 At the opposite styling extreme, watches like the 39.5mm ref.
-22.214.171.124.13.001 are achingly sophisticated, with a case forged from Omega’s own red gold (named Sedna) and offering one of the more successful uses of chocolate brown for the dial and bezel, continued onto the rubber-backed leather strap.
-The look gives off both an incredible luxurious warmth and a cultured understatement.
+184.108.40.206.13.001 are achingly sophisticated, with a case forged from Omega’s own red gold (named Sedna) and offering one of the more successful uses of chocolate brown for the dial and bezel, continued onto the rubber-backed leather strap.
+The look gives off both an incredible, luxurious warmth and a cultured understatement.

 One of the most varied sub-collections groups within the lineup is found across the various dual time zone models.
-This is where you will see the bulk of the ceramic-cased Planet Ocean pieces, with most of them jet black and one in deep blue.
+This is where you will see the bulk of the ceramic-cased Planet Ocean pieces, with most of them in jet black and a few in deep blue.
 Some of the bezels have been given pops of intense color, generally mirrored on the GMT hand, while others have been left rather monochromatic.
 There is also one with a beautiful Sedna gold, but the standouts are the two steel references (the ref.
-126.96.36.199.01.001 and the ref.
-188.8.131.52.01.001), each fitted with the world’s first black and white polished bi-ceramic bezel.
+220.127.116.11.01.001 and the ref.
+18.104.22.168.01.001), each fitted with the world’s first black and white polished bi-ceramic bezel.

 As a whole, this consistency gives a welcome cohesion to the family, regardless of the rest of the color scheme.
 This is a group of visually arresting, highly accomplished divers that are issued in an intelligent range of sizes and made to find a home on virtually any wrist.

-Indexes are still enormous with massive 12/6/9 numerals (on all but the trio of 48mm monsters), coupled with large trapezoidal markers for the rest, and thick, squared hands that are about 95% filled with lume.
+Indexes are still enormous with massive 12/6/9 numerals on many examples, coupled with large trapezoidal markers for the rest and thick, squared hands that are about 95% filled with lume.
 Regardless of size or materials, the cases all look bombproof and offer rather hefty crown-guards – something absent from the Omega, further underlining the Planet Ocean’s more dressy veneer.

 That is underlined in the brand’s choice of dial colors.
 Along with the more traditional black, white, and blue, it is impossible to miss the dazzling yellow and orange dials, and some are even paired with a correspondingly vibrant rubber strap.